VA-Explorer/va_explorer/docs/index.md

 development
 ```

-% Comment: For below link: Assume deploy will upload a vaexplorerdocs.pdf to _static/
+% Comment: For below link: Assume deploy will upload a VAExplorerDocs.pdf to _static/ (CASE Sensitive)

 ```{toctree}
 ---